 BaBaBoooom!
 The heavens opened up and we ran to one of those awning like canopies that go from storefront to the curb in rich neighborhoods so the rich can stay cozy.
 "I will send you a copy of the calendar," said Angus, "And if I don't, Ira Cohen has some."
 The rain kept coming down.
 We were on our way to be shot and killed with Andy, but it was raining too hard.

 "Shit, let's just go in and get coffee 'cause it's not going to stop soon," I said.
 We went in and had coffee and cakes and Angus and Hetty told about their drug entrapment bust in the Southwest.
 Dr. Timothy Libra Leary had the same number pulled on him.
 "Why go back and fight it?
 Fuck them!"
 I offered.
 "We have a house and stuff there," Hetty said, "And besides a lot of people are helping."
 "I'd split," I said.
 "Hey!"
 Malanga said, "It's stopped raining.
 Let's go up to Andy's."

-At this time Valerie Solanis was having a good time up there shooting everyone.
+At this time Valerie Solanas was having a good time up there shooting everyone.
 She was shooting Andy the most.
 At the factory bullets were flying around like Gunfight at the OK Corral, but in the street the air was fresh and clean the way it is in cities for ten minutes after a heavy rain.
-As we crossed 14th Street, Valerie Solanis with smoking pistolas walked over to the elevator and pushed the down button.
+As we crossed 14th Street, Valerie Solanas with smoking pistolas walked over to the elevator and pushed the down button.